Shalom bayit: In the Midrash

 In Jewish thought and law, domestic harmony is an important goal; to this end, an early midrash argues that a wife should not leave the home too frequently.

 The goal may even warrant engaging in a "white lie".
 According to the Talmud, when God tells Sarah she will give birth to a son, she expresses disbelief, saying: "After I am waxed old shall I have pleasure, my husband being old also?"
 But when God speaks to Abraham, he says: "Why did Sarah laugh and say, 'Will I really have a child, now that I am old?
 (Genesis: 18:12-13).
 The rabbis comment that God omitted Sarah's mention of Abraham's age out of concern for their shalom bayit.

 Link to domestic violence

-Due to its attribution to divinity in orthodox communities, shalom bayit has been linked with traditional concepts of gets and agunot as contributing to a system of marriage and divorce which fosters a cycle of domestic abuse.
+Due to its attribution to divinity in orthodox communities, shalom bayit has been linked with traditional concepts of get and agunot as contributing to a system of marriage and divorce which fosters a cycle of domestic abuse.
 Shalom bayit is attributed to being a barrier for the escape of a battered woman, for fear of the shame brought to those denied a get and claims by the abuser that asking for a get is a disruption to marital peace, thus violating a divine blessing.